 Employers have a responsibility to prevent discrimination and stigma wherever it is, including around COVID-19.

 - Share only approved information: There is an unquantifiable amount of misinformation about there about COVID-19, its spread and effects.
-Stick to approved sources of information, such as Health.govt.nz and the World Health Organization.
+Stick to approved sources of information, such as Health.govt.nz.

 - Be compassionate: If you’re the boss – as with everything – lead by example, remaining calm and demonstrating understanding, empathy and compassion to those affected.